osm-americana/color-unclasher/README.md

 Install extensions that would show colors specified in your document.
 For example, Color Highlight in VS Code.

 # Example Workflow
-1.  **Run Analysis In Terminal with the Optional Flag --export-pairs-path Followed By a File Path**

-Result in human readable format would be written to terminal when no outPutPath is specified

-A file would be written to outPutPairPath for non-compliant pairs stored in data structure
+1.  **Run Analysis In Terminal with the Optional Flag --export-pairs-path Followed By a File Path**: Result in human readable format would be written to outPutPath.
+If outPutPath is not specified, it would be written to terminal.
+Another file would be written to outPutPairPath for non-compliant pairs stored in a specific data structure.

 ```sh
 color-unclasher filePath [outPutPath] --export-pairs-path outPutPairPath
 ```